-The appointment of an administrator (administrador) is not required under Spanish law, however such appointment may be agreed in the process of division of the inheritance, under certain circumstances.
+The appointment of an administrator (administrador) is not required under Spanish law; however, such appointment may be agreed upon in the process of division of the inheritance, under certain circumstances.

-If an executor (albacea) has been named in the will (under common law), he or she will administer the estate.
+If an executor (albacea) has been named in the will (under common law), he or she will administer the estate (see Section 6).

-The testator may also appoint, in the will, an auditor (contador partidor) for the estate who will appraise the estate and divide the property.
+The testator may also appoint, in the will, a partitioner for the estate who will appraise the property and divide the assets.

-In general, three persons — executor, auditor and administrator — may be appointed, all of whom have administrative powers that may be modified by the testator or by the judge and, in some cases, by the heirs themselves.
+In general, three persons — executor, partitioner and administrator — may be appointed, all of whom have administrative powers that may be altered by the testator or by the judge and, in some cases, by the heirs themselves.

-The main functions of the administrator of the estate are:
+The main duties of the administrator of the estate are as follows:

-If the succession takes place before a court, the disputed issues will be resolved by a court decision, which will constitute sufficient title with regard to the rights of those who are to inherit, and shall be formalised before a notary as provided by law.
+If the succession is brought before a court, the decision handed down granting the partition (and resolving, where applicable, any disputes) will constitute sufficient title and must be formalised before a notary as provided for by law.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.

 Member States in charge of the management of national content pages are in the process of updating some of the content on this website in the light of the withdrawal of the United Kingdom from the European Union.
 If the site contains content that does not yet reflect the withdrawal of the United Kingdom, it is unintentional and will be addressed.